TabularEditor/TabularEditorDocs/onboarding/migrate-from-te2.md

 Most importantly, Tabular Editor 3 features a **Macro recorder** that you can use to automatically generate C# code from user interactions.

-> [!NOTE]
-> At the time of writing, the C# script editor in Tabular Editor 3 does not include IntelliSense-like featurs.
-This is scheduled for release at a later time.

 To learn more, see @cs-scripts-and-macros.

 ### DAX Scripting